dishfulwastaken/dishful-ui/README.md

     they decided to try a given change.
   - This will use far less storage space.
 Instead of storing the entire recipe for each iteration we store the changes (which should be tiny in comparision).

+### Notes

+- **Order of the changes in an iteration matters!**
+  E.g. imagine two changes; the first removes an ingredient, the next tries to edit that same ingredient; busted!